The distribution of the logarithm in an orthogonal and a symplectic family of $L$-functions: Proof of main results

-We will deduce Corollary \ref{upper_bound} from Theorem \ref{right_of_half} by applying the following Proposition, which is an analog of the upper bound in the Proposition of \cite{sound_moments}, in the case when RH for the $L$-function is not assumed.
+Corollary \ref{upper_bound} is now deduced by applying the following Proposition, which is an analog of the upper bound in the Proposition of \cite{sound_moments}, in the case when RH for the $L$-function is not assumed.

-\begin{prp} Continue to let $\mathcal{F} = \{L(s,f)\}_{f \in H_k}$ or $\mathcal{F} = \{L(s, \chi_{8d})_{d \in s(D)}$, and let $C$ be the conductor of the $L$-functions in the family.
+\begin{prp} Continue to let $\mathcal{F} = \{L(s,f)\}_{f \in H_k}$ or $\mathcal{F} = \{L(s, \chi_{8d})\}_{d \in s(D)}$, and let $C$ be the conductor of the $L$-functions in the family.
 For $\sigma_{x,*}$ as defined in (\ref{def_sigma}) we have